max-van-leeuwen/Nuke-PixelSort/README.md

 <p> </p>
 <p>See my website (<a href="https://maxvanleeuwen.com/pixelsort">maxvanleeuwen.com/pixelsort</a>) for more information and examples!</p>
 <p>Currently, PixelSort is compiled for the following systems:<br />Windows: 11.0, 11.1, 11.2, 11.3<br />Linux: 8.0, 9.0, 10.0, 10.5, 11.0, 11.1, 11.2, 11.3.</p>
+<p>Thanks to Idris Miles for his help with compiling for Linux!</p>
-<p><br />Once compiled, place the resulting file in the PixelSort folder, in a subfolder with the name of the version you compiled it for (in the same fashion as the other ones that are already there).
-The menu.py will automatically find it!</p>
+<p><br />Once compiled, place the resulting file in the PixelSort folder, in a subfolder with the name of the version you compiled it for (in the same fashion as the other ones that are already there), and the menu.py will automatically find it!</p>
 <p> </p>
 <p> </p>
 <p> </p>